jishanarora/comp3040A3/Group10_v1.A3.md

 A simple API to provide some general information about the Manitoba Provincial Parks.
 Users can get a list of all the provincial parks in Manitoba, or get information about a specific park they might want to visit.

 ### Endpoints
-There are only one endpoint (api.parkfinder.org/json).
+There is one endpoint at api.parkfinder.org/json.
+Using different parameters allows the user to either get a list of parks in Manitoba, or get information about a specific park by name or by location.

 ### Parameters
 There are three parameters.